PageRank on inhomogeneous random digraphs: Generalized PageRank

 The proof of Theorem~\ref{T.MainPageRank} is based on a coupling argument between a graph exploration process and a multi-type branching process, which is similar to the techniques used in \cite{chenetal} for the analysis of generalized PageRank on the directed configuration model.
-Together with the results in \cite{chenetal}, Theorem~\ref{T.MainPageRank} provides further evidence of the ``universality" of the power-law hypothesis on scale-free directed complex networks.
+Together with the results in \cite{chenetal} and Remark~\ref{R.PowerLaw}, Theorem~\ref{T.MainPageRank} provides further evidence of the ``universality" of the power-law hypothesis on scale-free directed complex networks.
+Some numerical examples illustrating the convergence of $R_\xi \Rightarrow \mathcal{R}$ for all the models in Example~\ref{E.IRG} are included in \ref{Appx.Numerical}.

 In the following section we explain the main steps involved in the proof of Theorem~\ref{T.MainPageRank}, postponing all the technical proofs to Section~\ref{S.Proofs}.